urbit/urbit.org-reloaded/content/using/integrating-api.md

 ## Authentication

 The first step in creating an application *on* Urbit (to be distinguished from an Urbit application) is to authenticate with the desired ship.
 This can be a planet, comet, or any other Urbit ship.
 For the purposes of this example, we will be running a "fakezod" on port 8080.
-Run this code, subsituting the appropriate path to your Urbit binary:
+Run this code, substituting the appropriate path to your Urbit binary:

 ```bash
 /path/to/urbit -p 8080 -F zod